-Teradata saves the date internally as INTEGER.
+Teradata internally stores the date as INTEGER.

 ((year- 1900) * 10000) + (month * 100) + day